Reviewed by Whitney White, MS CMHC, NCC., LPC

 When you face a challenging situation, stress kicks in.
 This alerts your brain that there is a situation in which something needs to be done, and fast.
 Stress kicks the fight or flight response into gear.
 It forces your brain to decide if you will fight that obstacle or run away from it.

 But there’s a problem with that.
 Not all obstacles need to be fought or run away from.
-In fact, in the day and age that we live in, many of our obstacles require us to use logic and reasoning to get through them.
+In fact, many of our obstacles require us to use logic and reasoning to get through them.
 This is different from how our ancestors lived when many of their challenges required an immediate response to stay alive.

 If you allow stress to control your decisions and life, it’s most likely not going to go how you would choose for it to go.
 A brain under stress isn’t likely to make the same decisions you would when carefully considering your options.
 That’s the way the body works.